 To register for a library card, visit the check out desk with a photo ID with your current address on it, or a photo ID plus some other proof of address.
 You can also register for an eCard, which will allow you to check out digital items, but if you'd like to check out physical items, you'll need to visit the library in person with your photo ID and convert the eCard into a physical card.

-For more information, see: Sign Up for a Library Card
+For more information, see: How Do I Get a Library Card?

 Everyone!
 There is no age limit or residency requirement.
 Please note that if you have a library card from a different OCLN library, you can use that card here - you don’t need to register for a Marshfield card.